What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Damaged Vehicle Detection Task and Datasets.}} Laws and regulations in different areas impose varying requirements and restrictions on vehicles not operating in good condition.
-Identifying these unroadworthy vehicles is crucial to prevent potential accidents and hit-and-run incidents.
+Laws and regulations in different areas impose varying requirements and restrictions on vehicles that are not operating in good condition.
+Identifying these unreliable vehicles is crucial to prevent potential accidents and hit-and-run incidents.
 Meanwhile, accurate damage identification is also vital for car insurance settlement claims.
-In this context, images containing multiple types of vehicles with diverse external damages are required to enable the identification of the damaged vehicles, localization of the damages, and classification the types or severity levels of the damages.
-Despite the absence of benchmark datasets with surveillance or dashcam footage, several datasets with images captured by mobile phone are released for academic usage, such as \cite{cardamage1, cardamage2, cardamage3}.
+In this context, images containing multiple types of vehicles with various external damages are required to enable identification of damaged vehicles, localization of damage, and classification of damage types or severity levels.
+Despite the absence of benchmark datasets with surveillance or dashcam footage, several datasets with images captured by mobile phones are released for academic use, such as \cite{cardamage1, cardamage2, cardamage3}.